 Last month Sareen Stone’s MD, Duncan Blyth visited the Xiamen Stone Fair in China.
 We reveal their synopsis of the show and how the future of the stone industry was presented at the stone fair.

-New trends on show:
+New trends on the show:

 1. There is evidence that mixing different formats is becoming more common.
 For example, rows of 800×400 tiles interspersed with an odd row of 600x300s in the same stone or a different stone.

-2. Larger formats more common such as 1000mmx500mm.
+2. Larger formats are more common such as 1000mmx500mm.
 These do look amazing but due to their size are very heavy and require 2 people to lay them which will add to the cost of installation.

 3. More products for ‘feature walls’ (both internal and external) are becoming more readily available.
 There are some new and interesting textures such as ‘scratched’ available.

-Innovations on show:
+Innovations on the show: